7 Most Useful Tips from the Experienced AdventurersPosted by Arun Joshi on Date November 27, 2014

 Ensure Physical Fitness

 The requirement of physical fitness may vary from destination to destination.
 It will be of great help if you exercise for a minimum of 20 minutes every day.
-If your next tour is a hiking or trekking trip, try walking for a few hours every day or join a health club if possible.
+If your next tour is a trekking and hiking trips, try walking for a few hours every day or join a health club if possible.
 Always use the staircase instead of lifts and escalators.
 Exercising on a treadmill or riding a bicycle would be another suitable alternative.
 All these exercises will make your body adaptable to ascend high mountains.
 Another good idea is to start the roll-up or crunch.
 It will help to burn the extra fat in your stomach.
 This exercise also reduces the possibilities of back pain problem.

 Learn about Altitude Sickness